-Thanks to round robin betting, you can create a security policy that allows one leg of your parlay to fail, while keeping you profitable.
-As such, instead of creating a parlay event where all three events would need to be successful to get a payout, you’d construct three different two-team parlays.
+Round robin betting allows you to create a security policy – you remain profitable even if one leg of the parlay fails.
+Instead of creating a parlay where all three events would need to be successful to get a payout, you’d construct three different two-team parlays.

 Round Robin Bets in Action

-A round robin bet on these three events would look as follows:
+A round robin bet including these three events would look like this: